How HIV gets treated nowadays in the US

 Antiretroviral therapy (ART)

-PrevalenceOver 1.2 million people in the US are living with HIV
+PrevalenceMore than 1.2 million folks in the US are dealing with this virus.

 Types of ART RegimensSeveral combinations of medications are available, tailored to individual needs

-Antiretroviral Therapy (ART) : Got HIV on your radar?
-Well, the top dog in treating that situation is called Antiretroviral Therapy (ART).
+Antiretroviral Therapy (ART): Got a virus on your radar?
+The top dog in treating that situation is called Antiretroviral Therapy (ART).
 It’s like a squad of meds teaming up against the virus, tag-teaming at different stages of its life cycle.
 The game plan?
 Slow that virus down, keep it in check, and make sure your immune system stays top-notch.

 Treatment as Prevention: Ever heard of “Undetectable = Untransmittable” (U=U)?
 If you’re on the ART train and keep that viral load in check, you’re basically putting a lock on the virus and saying no to passing it on during sexy time.

-Pre-Exposure Prophylaxis (PrEP) : Now, there’s Pre-Exposure Prophylaxis (PrEP), a daily pill (Truvada or Descovy) that puts the brakes on HIV for those at risk.
+Pre-Exposure Prophylaxis (PrEP): Now, there’s Pre-Exposure Prophylaxis (PrEP), a daily pill (Truvada or Descovy) that puts the brakes on the virus for those at risk.
 It’s like armor against the virus.

 Post-Exposure Prophylaxis (PEP): Say you had a close call?
-That’s where Post-Exposure Prophylaxis (PEP) jumps in – a 28-day pill plan to lower the risk of catching HIV after a potential exposure.
+That’s where Post-Exposure Prophylaxis (PEP) jumps in – a 28-day pill plan to lower the risk of catching the virus after a potential exposure.

-Monitoring and Testing : Keep an eye on your viral load, CD4 cell count, and other health deets to stay on top of your HIV game.
+Monitoring and Testing: Keep an eye on your viral load, CD4 cell count, and other health deets to stay on top of your game.
 Oh, and don’t slack on checking for other infections – juggling both can be a bit tricky.
 Take care of yourself!

 Supportive Care: And hey, it’s not just about pills.
-The whole package for dealing with HIV includes counseling, mental health support, and help managing those med side effects.
+The whole package for dealing with the virus includes counseling, mental health support, and help managing those med side effects.

-Research and Clinical Trials : Guess what?
+Research and Clinical Trials: Guess what?
 Science is on the case.
-Ongoing research and clinical trials are cooking up new ways to tackle HIV, from one-shot wonder meds to gene therapies and even sniffing around for a cure.
+Ongoing research and clinical trials are cooking up new ways to tackle the virus, from one-shot wonder meds to gene therapies and even sniffing around for a cure.
 You could even jump into these trials if you’re curious.

 Reducing Stigma: Let’s talk stigma.
-It’s crucial to kick those negative vibes linked to HIV to the curb.
-Creating a friendly zone for those with HIV is key.
+It’s crucial to kick those negative vibes linked to the virus to the curb.
+Creating a friendly zone for those with the virus is key.

-Getting Healthcare: For the folks in the U.S., there are programs like the Ryan White HIV/AIDS Program making sure you can snag affordable care and meds.
+Getting Healthcare: For folks in the U.S., there are programs like the Ryan White Program making sure you can snag affordable care and meds.

 TreatmentAnnual Cost (USD)